apportable/tally/README.md

 Usage
 -----

-Either `cd` to the directory you want to count and use the `tally` command or specify the files and/or directories to count using `tally [PATH]...`.
+Change to the directory you want to count and simply use the `tally` command.
+By default, Tally will include every file in every subdirectory below the current working directory.
+You can change this by specifying files and/or directories as arguments on the command-line, for example:

+    tally dir1/ file1.c file2.py

-Tally will count files inside sub-directories but will ignore any path starting with a dot character (e.g. `.git`).
+Paths starting with a dot character (e.g. `.git`) are always excluded.

 Note: No output is displayed until all scanning and counting is complete, so it may seem a little unresponsive in large project directories.